-- Patients taking ≥6mg of dexamethasone (or equivalent dose of prednisolone or hydrocortisone) should have a CBG check regularly (e.g. weekly)2.
-For more guidance on frequency of blood glucose monitoring. please refer to Appendices 2-3. - Patients at risk of adrenal crisis (see Adrenal Insufficiency And Risk Of Adrenal Crisis Policy) should have the dose temporarily increased during significant intercurrent infection, trauma or surgery as they are at risk of adrenal crisis^{3,4}. - It is recommended that steroids are taken before 14.00 in order to reduce the chance of steroids contributing to insomnia5. - Consider whether prophylaxis against osteoporosis (e.g. by calcium, vit D and oral bisphosphonates) is needed in patients on long-term steroids (>3 months) and/or a bone densitometry scan to assess risk5. - Doses may need to be increased if patients are also taking enzyme-inducers, e.g. phenytoin.
-In addition, phenytoin levels can be reduced by corticosteroids and doses may need to be adjusted6. - Before recommending steroids for patients receiving or due to start systemic anti-cancer treatment or immunotherapy, their specialist team should be consulted.
+- Patients taking >6mg of dexamethasone (or equivalent dose of prednisolone or hydrocortisone) should have a CBG check regularly (e.g. weekly).
+For more guidance on frequency of blood glucose monitoring. please refer to Appendices 2-3. - Patients at risk of adrenal crisis (see Adrenal Insufficiency And Risk Of Adrenal Crisis Policy) should have the dose temporarily increased during significant intercurrent infection, trauma or surgery as they are at risk of adrenal crisis. - It is recommended that steroids are taken before 14.00 in order to reduce the chance of steroids contributing to insomnia. - Consider whether prophylaxis against osteoporosis (e.g. by calcium, vit D and oral bisphosphonates) is needed in patients on long-term steroids (>3 months) and/or a bone densitometry scan to assess risk. - Doses may need to be increased if patients are also taking enzyme-inducers, e.g. phenytoin.
+In addition, phenytoin levels can be reduced by corticosteroids and doses may need to be adjusted.

-4.2 Indications and doses6
+4.2 Indications and doses

 The list of 'off-label' indications for systemic corticosteroids in advanced cancer is not exhaustive and the doses stated are usual, but not prescriptive, starting doses.
-For further information see the Palliative Care Formulary.6
+For further information see the Palliative Care Formulary.